-The largest provider of shipping containers in Australasia has moved its Dunedin operation to a larger and more specialised site to meet continued demand for container building solutions and portable storage in Otago.
+The largest supplier of shipping containers in Australasia has moved its Dunedin operation to a larger and more specialised site to meet continued demand for container building solutions and portable storage in Otago.

-As a result of increased demand in the lower South Island, Royal Wolf has out grown its current site in Jutland St on the Dunedin waterfront.
-The new site on Kaikorai Valley Road will allow increased product to be available, with space for significant stock to meet the requirements of our customers, and be more efficient for the deployment of containers.
+As a result of increased demand in the lower South Island, Royal Wolf had outgrown its previous site in Jutland St on the Dunedin waterfront.
+The new site on Kaikorai Valley Road will allow increased product to be available, with space for significant stock to meet the requirements of customers and increased efficiency for the deployment of containers.

-Executive General Manager Paul Creighton says the new facility and expansion of its Dunedin operation is a continued reflection of the South Island economy and ongoing demand in Otago.
+Executive General Manager Paul Creighton says the new facility and expansion of Royal Wolf’s Dunedin operation is a continued reflection of the South Island economy and ongoing demand in Otago.

 “The South Island is busy, and the Otago, Central Lakes, and Southland regions are continuing to offer big opportunities for Royal Wolf,” he says.